 Together with co-driver Julien Ingrassia, Sébastien helped VW to develop its stunning new Polo R WRC, and drove the car to its first victory at The Rally Sweden in 2013.
 He capped off his inaugural season with Volkswagen with a much-celebrated World Championship title on the first day of his home Rallye de France and he wrapped up the year with a win at the Wales Rally GB.

-He repeated his World Champion feat in 2014, the fifth driver to win back-to-back titles in the championship.
+He repeated his World Champion feat in 2014, the fifth driver to win back-to-back titles in the championship, and again in 2015.
 We can't wait to see what the future has in store.Read more